Skulldorom/rss-api/README.md

 ### How to update

-go the location where you rna git clone, `cd rss-api`
+go the location where you ran git clone, `cd rss-api`

 ```
 docker compose down